johro897/HASS-JablotronSystem/README.md

 ## How it works
 - Available platforms (alarm control panel and binary sensors) will be shown on the http(s)://domainname<:8123>/states page.
 - The alarm control panel is always available.
-- Sensors will automatically be added as soon as they are triggered.
+- Sensors needs to be scanned for and added into the binary sensor in case they are not already available
 - Discovered (triggered) sensors will be stored in config/jablotron_devices.yaml and get loaded after restart of HA.
 - In the 'Settings' -> 'Customization' section of HA you'll be able to customize each sensor:
   - friendly_name : give it a human readable name